 Our Constitution has been produced in accordance with the Local Government Act 2000 (as amended) .

-The Constitution was adopted by the Council on 19th April 2021 and sets out how the Council works, how decisions are made and the procedures that are followed to ensure decision making is efficient, transparent and the Council is accountable to local people.
+The Constitution was first adopted by the Council on 19th April 2021 and sets out how the Council works, how decisions are made and the procedures that are followed to ensure decision making is efficient, transparent and the Council is accountable to local people.
 Some procedures are required by law others are a matter of choice for the Council.
+The Constitution has been updated following amendments approved by Full Council on 25th May 2023.

 The Council will exercise its powers and duties in accordance with the law and the Constitution.